CHLGA HAPPENINGS

 SPECIAL EVENTS POLICIES AND PROCEDURES

 Ace of Aces is an individual low gross/low net game.
-First and second low gross and first and second low net scorers in each flight qualify in 6 bi-monthly rounds for the final tournament which is held in April.
+First and second low gross and first and second low net scorers in each flight qualify in 6 bi-monthly rounds for the final tournament which is held in the last month of season play.
+The appropriate chit payout according to their finish is paid to players in the qualifying rounds.
 For the final tournament, qualified players are assigned to flights using handicap indexes which are current as of the date of play.
-First place winners in each flight in the April competition are awarded double chits.
+First place winners in each flight in the final competition are awarded double chits.
 Ties are broken in the qualifying rounds as well as the final tournament using the Standing Rule.

 Our Hole-in-One program which extends through the last day of season awards a cash bonus of $100.00 to members who make that perfect shot during league play.
 Per League bylaws the Hole-in-One is official even though the game in progress was cancelled providing the player has not withdrawn or been disqualified.

-The Eagle Good Shot program awards the player a $10.00 bonus which is paid in chits in the regularly scheduled pay out.
+The Eagle Good Shot program awards the player a $10.00 bonus which is paid in cash at the fall and spring general meetings.
 Per League bylaws the Eagle is official even though the game in progress was cancelled providing the player has not withdrawn or been disqualified.

 The Ringer Challenge, a tournament which tracks your best gross score on each hole, begins on your first day of play.
 Hole by hole scores are compared weekly until you achieve the lowest possible gross score.
 On your first day of play you will receive yellow and blue Challenge Cards which are used to record gross scores.
 Another blue Challenge Card will be available every Tuesday morning.
-The Challenge Coordinator retrieves all blue cards for audit purposes every 2 weeks; therefore, your updated, signed, attested and dated blue card should be placed into the small storage box in the Pro Shop within two weeks after date of play.
-The yellow card becomes your point of reference from your first day of play.
+The Challenge Coordinator retrieves all blue cards for audit purposes every 2 weeks.
+Your updated, signed, and dated blue card should be placed into the small storage box in the Pro Shop within two weeks after the date of play.
+The yellow card becomes your point of reference from your first day of the play.
 As of October 2019, a player who withdraws or is disqualified may not record any scores for that round in the Ringer Challenge.
 If a game is called for official reasons by the Board or Pro Shop scores up to that point may be recorded unless the player withdrew or was DQ’d prior to cancellation.
 The final Aces of Aces tournament is the last event in which Ringers can be recorded.
-Each member is then assigned to a flight based on their April 15th handicap index.
+Each member is then assigned to a flight based on their handicap index at that time .
 One low gross winner awarded in each flight earns double chits.

-The Most Improved Player is determined by comparing each golfer’s handicap index on May 1 to their handicap index at the conclusion of the final Ace of Aces tournament.
-To be considered for MIP, you must be a league member on May 1st.
+The Most Improved Player is determined by comparing each golfer’s handicap index on the first play day of the season to their handicap index at the conclusion of the final Ace of Aces tournament.
+Members who join after the first play day of the season are ineligible for Most Improved Player.
 The MIP coordinator uses an approved USGA formula to determine the winner.

 The Member/Guest Subsidy Fund 50/25/25 Raffle is held on the first Tuesday of each month to collect money to subsidize the cost of the bi-annual Member/Guest Tournament.
-This program was established as a means to curtail the ever-increasing cost of the entry fee while still providing the funds to adequately fete our guests.
 Members purchase raffle tickets upon arrival and the drawing takes place soon afterward.
 The Treasury receives 50% of the proceeds while 2 lucky members share the remaining 50%.
 Winning the raffle is a great way to start your day!

 ANNUAL EVENTS